 Fair Values of Financial Instruments

 The carrying values of current assets and current liabilities approximate fair values due to the short maturities of these instruments.
+Current assets and current liabilities are categorized as level 1 in the fair value hierarchy.

 Pension Plan